Stuart Forster heads into the wilderness to photograph portraits and shoot people photography in northern Manitoba, Canada.

 I had the pleasure of spending time in a boat with Alex.
 Outside of the summer season, Alex lives in a community a short flight from the lodge.

-Bernard, another of the guides with whom I fished, has been trapping in the region around Egenolf Lake since 1964.
+Raymond, another of the guides with whom I fished, has been trapping in the region around Egenolf Lake since 1964.
 He recalled how he bought a transistor radio to listen to the first Liston-Ali fight during his first winter in the area.

 Singadore is nicknamed Snoop Dogg.
 He joined a group of us on an excursion to Manitoba’s border with Nunuvut, at 60°N.